nextauthjs/adapters/packages/mongodb/README.md

 ## Overview

-This is the mongoDB Adapter for [`next-auth`](https://next-auth.js.org).
+This is the MongoDB Adapter for [`next-auth`](https://next-auth.js.org).
 This package can only be used in conjunction with the primary `next-auth` package.
 It is not a standalone package.

-You can find the mongoDB schema in the docs at [next-auth.js.org/adapters/mongodb](https://next-auth.js.org/adapters/mongodb).

 ## Getting Started